koehlma/pygtkspellcheck/docs/source/index.md

 ## 🔖 Versions

 Version numbers follow [Semantic Versioning](http://semver.org/).
-However, the update from 3 to 4 pertains only API incompatible changes in `oxt_extract` and not the spellchecking component.
+However, the version change from 3 to 4 pertains only API incompatible changes in `oxt_extract` and not the spellchecking component.
 The update from 4 to 5 removed support for Python 2, GTK 2, `pylocales`, and the `oxt_extract` API.

-## 📚 Documentation

-The documentation is available at [Read the Docs](http://pygtkspellcheck.readthedocs.org/).

 ## 🏗 Contributing

 We welcome all kinds of contributions! ❤️

-For minor changes and bug fixes feel free to simply open a pull request.
-For major changes impacting the overall design of Python GTK Spellcheck, please first [start a discussion](https://github.com/koehlma/pygtkspellcheck/discussions/new?category=ideas) outlining your idea.

-By submitting a PR, you agree to license your contributions under “GPLv3 or later”.
+For details, checkout our [GitHub Repository](https://github.com/koehlma/pygtkspellcheck).